Siege of Mazagan (1769)

-The Siege of Mazagan of 1769 was the last engagement between Morocco and the Portuguese in Mazagan (El Jadida).
+The siege of Mazagan of 1769 was the last engagement between Morocco and the Portuguese in Mazagan (El Jadida).
 The Moroccan army under Sultan Mohammed ben Abdallah was victorious and the Portuguese evacuated their last garrison in Morocco, bringing an end to their 354-year-long conflict.

 Background

 The Portuguese existence in Mazagan began in 1514 when they built a citadel in summer.
 In 1562, the Moroccans led by the Saadi Sultan Abu Abdallah Mohammed al-Mutawakkil unsuccessfully attempted to oust the Portuguese from Mazagan.
-The Portuguese garrison in Mazagan in 1769 was of 592 men, 472 infantry, 99 cavalry and 21 artillery.
+The Portuguese garrison in Mazagan in 1769 was of 592 men: 472 infantrymen, 99 cavalrymen and 21 artillerymen.

 Siege

-In early 1769, the 'Alawite Sultan Mohammed ben Abdallah, refusing to acknowledge the Portuguese rule in Mazagan, prepared a large army of 70,000 men, arriving at Mazagan on 4 March during the month of Ramadan, he had 35 cannons prepared and bombard it with 2,000 round shots into the city inflicting heavy casualties on the Portuguese and Damaging the city, as the siege prolonged, the garrison sent a letter to King Joseph I of Portugal asking for aid, Joseph instructed them to evacuate the fort taking everyone alongside their families when the inhabitants knew this they refused to abandon their last colony arguing their ancestors sacrificed themselves to keep it.
+In early 1769, the 'Alawite Sultan Mohammed ben Abdallah, refusing to acknowledge the Portuguese rule in Mazagan, prepared a large army of 70,000 men, arriving at Mazagan during the month of Ramadan, he had 35 cannons prepared and bombard it with 2,000 round shots into the city inflicting heavy casualties on the Portuguese and Damaging the city, as the siege prolonged, the garrison sent a letter to King Joseph I of Portugal asking for aid, Joseph instructed them to evacuate the fort taking everyone alongside their families when the inhabitants knew this they refused to abandon their last colony arguing their ancestors sacrificed themselves to keep it.
 Later the inhabitants complied to the order and sent to Sultan Mohammed asking to stop the fighting and give them 3 days to evacuate the town, Mohammed accepted on condition that they would leave everything behind.